 This 2.2-mile loop explores a 120-acre open space between Cerro San Luis and downtown San Luis Obispo.
 With just three hundred feet of elevation gain, this is a quick hike on its own, or an easy extension to the steeper trek up Cerro San Luis.
 The abandoned lemon grove that gives the trail its name is becoming more of a destination thanks to the planting of new trees.
 The open skies and views over the city of San Luis Obispo are the real reward.

 Begin hiking north from the trailhead at the end of Marsh Street.
 After a tenth of a mile, a smaller trail breaks off to the right.
 This is the lower half of Lemon Grove Loop Trail.
 As loops go, you could turn here, or continue straight up the wider main trail.
 The city recommends staying to the left to hike the loop in a clockwise direction.

 Stay to the left to ascend farther up the main trail toward Cerro San Luis.
 Pass a bench nestled between patches of prickly pear cacti.
 Half a mile from the start, come to another junction.
 This time turn right as the trail to the summit veers to the left.
 Continue to the right through a junction with another trail heading toward Cerro San Luis.
 Progress north along the east side of the mountain on a slope dominated by black sage.
 Just before reaching a strip of eucalyptus trees, turn left and look up at the white “M” on the side of the mountain.
 The “M” represents Mission Prep School, which can be seen next to the historic mission in the city below.
-The tall white letter can be reached on “M” Trail, a short trail farther up Cerro San Luis that was once just a spur, but now connects to Lemon Grove Loop Trail for another hiking option, Lemon Grove & “M” Trails Loop.
+The tall white letter can be reached on “M” Trail, a trail farther up Cerro San Luis that was once just a spur, but now connects to Lemon Grove Loop Trail for another hiking option, Lemon Grove & “M” Trails Loop.